 Maps to be used are listed, All operators can be used unless stated otherwise by an admin.

-Warden and Nokk are under quarantine and can NOT be used in any matches.
+Melusi and Ace are under quarantine and can NOT be used in any matches.
+Echo will be quarantined temporarily until further notice.

 3. Club House